Foo Fighters drummer Taylor Hawkins dead at 50 | Times Leader

 Hawkins is survived by his wife Alison and their three children.

-Associated Press Writer Manuel Rueda contributed to this report from Bogota, Colombia.
+Associated Press Writers Astrid Suarez and Manuel Rueda contributed to this report from Bogota, Colombia.

 Follow AP Entertainment Writer Andrew Dalton on Twitter: